top of page

 • Consider electric stovetops or induction cooktops, which have come a long way from the old school electric stoves

-• Place gas heaters for your HVAC and/or water heaters outside of your home
+• Place gas heaters for HVAC and water heaters outside of your home

 • Install a direct vent gas fireplace that is completely sealed